StatisStudent/YogiIsTheBest/README.md

       * urllib2
       * easygui

-   (you can simply run the command `pip install -r req.txt` and it will install it automatically)
+   (you can simply run the command `pip install -r requirements.txt` and it will install it automatically)

    and run the file `gui_file.py`.